IO related utilities.

 Context manager to write to a file only if the entire write is successful.

 This works by creating a temporary file in the same directory, and renaming it over the old file if the context is exited without an error.
-If the target file is a symlink or a hardlink, this will not be preserved: it will be replaced by a new regular file.
+If other file names are hard linked to the target file, this relationship will not be preserved.

 On Windows, there is a small chink in the atomicity: the target file is deleted before renaming the temporary file over it.
 This appears to be unavoidable.